 4. Divide students up into groups of four.
 Distribute one handout for each group.

-5. The tournament is divided into first round, semi-finals, finals, and winner.
+5. The tournament is divided into the first round, semi-finals, finals, and announcing the winner.

 6. Explain to students that for each group, it is important to discuss each item and try to figure out why one is more valuable than the other.

 7. Students should only vote for a valuable thing in a group until there is a general consensus in the group that the thing is more valuable.
 If someone disagrees it is the group's job to come up with convincing reasons why something is more valuable than another.

 8. The teacher should circulate around the room and add to the discussion and make sure students are actively engaged and not simply blindly writing down winners.

 9. Once students determine a winner, the group should write together a summary of the event and why they chose their most valuable thing.